raziehkaviani/rdosr/README.md

 This is the implementation of the following paper:

-R. Kaviani baghbaderani, Y. Qu.
+R. Kaviani Baghbaderani, Y. Qu.
 H. Qi, C. Stutts, [Representative-Discriminative Learning for Open-set Land Cover Classification of Satellite Imagery](https://arxiv.org/abs/2007.10891),  European Conference on Computer Vision (ECCV), 2020.

 ## Pre-requisites
 * Python 3.6